 Applying to medical school is a tedious, challenging, and time-consuming process.
-There are many moving pieces to keep track of, and everything has to follow the guidelines of the service you are applying through.
-We compiled a list of medical school application FAQs to answer the questions we hear most often.
+There are many moving pieces to keep track of, and everything must follow the guidelines of the service through which you are applying.

 We answer the following questions below: